Every block. Signed and stamped.

 Before hive placement, we walk the block with your field man.
 Discuss bloom window, access points, water sources.
 If something doesn't line up, we say so before we've loaded the truck.

 Five timed inspections across the contract window.
 Strength count, disease check, weather notes.
-Everything recorded on paper and cross-referenced to the NFC log.
+Everything recorded on paper.
 No verbal-only updates.

 If a cold hold affects flight time, your production manager hears about it the same morning — not the same week.
 We don't wait for you to ask.